rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 console.log(process.env.MY_SECRET);
 {{< /highlight >}}

 Start the npm script again, and you should see the environmental variable in the command line.
-Now you are able to store sensible data separate from the source code.
+Now you are able to store sensitive data separate from the source code.

 Now, consider the following code for your *src/index.js* file, where a function is imported from another file from this project.